-We have a quality basket of products across our brands which highlight and underpin the strength and depth of Character's portfolio with no single product or brand accounting for more than 18% of our UK sales.
-We are confident that our diverse product portfolio should provide the engine for continued growth.
-Our strategy remains unchanged, i.e. "to seek out and develop exciting products which meet domestic and international market demand".
-Our portfolio will continue to be derived from, both our own-developed in-house ranges, including those produced 'under licence', and others sourced through exclusive distribution agreements.
+Our strategic focus remains unchanged, that is "to seek out and develop exciting products which meet domestic and international market demand".
+Our portfolio will continue to be derived from both our own-developed in-house ranges, including those produced 'under licence', and others sourced through exclusive distribution agreements.